Swar1999/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-readme file for more singly linked list project
+raedme file for more singly linked lists project